de-gan/SportsbookML/README.md

   features and training the prediction model.
-Running `python backend/mlb_pred_pipeline.py` produces a `data/processed/games_today.csv` file with the latest model probabilities and edges.
+Running `python backend/mlb_pred_pipeline.py` produces a `data/processed/games_today.csv` file with the latest model probabilities and edges and uploads it to the bucket defined by `PREDICTIONS_BUCKET`.
+- Trained LightGBM model files are also uploaded to the bucket defined by `MODELS_BUCKET` (defaulting to `PREDICTIONS_BUCKET`).
-- `server.js` &ndash; a small Node HTTP server that exposes the predictions as JSON at `/api/mlb/predictions` by reading the `data/processed/games_today.csv` file.
+- `server.js` &ndash; a small Node HTTP server that exposes the predictions as JSON at `/api/mlb/predictions` by reading the `games_today.csv` object from S3.
 - `my-app/` &ndash; a Vite + React frontend (TypeScript and Tailwind) that displays the predictions in a dashboard.

 ## Getting started

 1. **Generate predictions**
+   Ensure the environment has access to an S3 bucket and the variables `AWS_REGION` and `PREDICTIONS_BUCKET` are set.

    ```bash
    python backend/mlb_pred_pipeline.py